baharm1/ML_MFA/data_simulation/README.md

 ## Evaluation of simulated data

-To investigate whether simulated MIDs resemble patient MIDs:
+To investigate whether simulated MIDs resemble patient MIDs, the following criteria were followed:
 * Ranges of simulated MIDs overlap with patient MIDs.
 * T-SNE analysis of simualted MIDs and patient MIDs projects them into a same space.

 These analyses can be found in `evaluate_simulated_data.R`.